How to Use Deep Learning to Identify Sufficient Conditions: A Case Study on Stanley's $e$-Positivity

 In Section \ref{sec: AI}, we present our general framework for finding sufficient conditions that imply $Q$.
 In Section \ref{sec: e-pos}, we use our framework and rediscover that the co-triangle-free graphs are $e$-positive, and any graph with $n$ vertices and independence number $\lceil \frac{n}{2}\rceil +1$ is not $e$-positive.
-In addition to that, using Saliency Map analysis of neural networks, we show that a complete classification of $e$-positive graphs depends more on continuous graph invariants.
+In addition to that, using Saliency Map analysis of neural networks, we show that a complete classification of $e$-positive graphs depends more on continuous graph invariants, supported by several conjectures in Section \ref{sec:conjectures}.
 We also provide data confirming that the claw-free and claw-contractible-free graphs with $10$ and $11$ vertices are $e$-positive, resolving the conjecture in \cite[page 22]{dahlberg2020resolving}.
-In the last section, we detail the methodology used to obtain these results.
+In Section \ref{method}, we detail the methodology used to obtain these results.
+In the last section, we discuss the advantages of our framework, the choice of the $e$-positivity problem, and, furthermore, what Saliency Map analysis reveals about the relationship between continuous variables and $e$-positivity.